Mehgugs/cake/Readme.md

         --- the run call returns "aborted"
 ```

-When a nested effect is aborted, the inner computation is affected, not its parent:
+When a nested effect is aborted the inner computation is affected, not its parent:
 ```lua
 local x, y
 x = cake.run(handler, function()